DhavalParmar61/Deep-Embedded-Clustering/Readme.md

 Here I have implemented Deep Embedded Clustering (DEC) algorithm.
 I have tested it on MNIST data set.
 I am getting clustering accuracy of 85.05%.
-Learned features are shown in figure.
+Learned feature clusters are shown in figure.